daniran/ng-tip/README.md

-# ng-tooltip
+# ng- tip
-A simple replacement for AngluarUI tooltip
+An easy and fast Angular tooltip directive

+To use it:

+bower install --save ng-tip